Soleil Ô

 Soleil Ô (/fr/; "Oh, Sun") is a 1970 French-Mauritanian drama film written and directed by Med Hondo.

 The title refers to a West Indian song that tells of the pain of the black people from Dahomey (now Benin) who were taken to the Caribbean as slaves.
+While relatively obscure, it was featured in the Sight and Sound top 250 films of all time in 2022.

 Premise

 A black immigrant makes his way to Paris in search of his Gaul ancestors.
 The immigrants desperately seek work and a place to live, but find themselves face to face with indifference, rejection, and humiliation, before heeding the final call for uprising.